-Extreme cold weather camping requires smart preparation and choosing the best warm tent for camping.
-Some winter campers like hot camping, which means they use heavy canvas tents or tents like ‘Russian-Bear hot tent‘ with woodstove.
+Extreme harsh weather camping requires smart preparation and choosing the best warm tent for camping.
+Some winter campers like hot camping, which means they use heavy canvas tents or tents like ‘Russian-Bear hot tent‘ with wood stove.
 These tents are extremely watertight and stable against strong winds.
 Though these tents are luxurious in winter but heavy.

-If you are a backpacker or looking for lightweight camping, then GEERTOP Portable is an ideal tent.
+If you are a backpacker or looking for lightweight hot camping weather, then GEERTOP Portable is an ideal tent.
 All the tents on our list are reliable, but you have to choose among them considering your needs.

 Best Extreme Cold Weather Tents FAQs